ZachHammack2022/connect4/readme.md

 # Connect4 Game Application

 ## Overview
-This Connect4 application is a full-stack web application built using React, TypeScript, and Python.
+This Connect4 game is a full-stack web application built using a Python backend and a Typescript frontend.
 It is containerized using Docker and Docker Compose, making it easy to run and deploy.
-The game aims to replicate the classic Connect4 experience with additional features, including various AI opponents and a leaderboard system.
+It aims to replicate the classic Connect4 experience with additional features including various AI opponents and a leaderboard system.

 ![Connect4 Game Screenshot](assets/pictures/connect4.png)

 ## Features
 - **Full-stack Connect4 Game**: A functional Connect4 game that can be played in a web browser.
-- **AI Opponents**: Includes trained Deep Q-Network (DQN) agents, with ongoing improvements and additions such as Monte Carlo Tree Search (MCTS) agents and Minimax with Alpha-Beta Pruning agents.
-- **Player Choice**: Players can choose to play against random agents, DQN, MCTS, Minimax with Alpha-Beta Pruning agents, or another human in a 1v1 match.
+- **Opponent Choice**: Switch your opponent at any time before, after, or during matches.
 - **Leaderboard**: A leaderboard that will track and display player rankings.
-Leaderboard per opponent type coming soon.

 ## Technology Stack
-- **Frontend**: React, TypeScript
+- **Frontend**: React, TypeScript, Material UI
-- **Backend**: Python
+- **Backend**: Python, Pydantic
 - **Database**: PostgreSQL
 - **API Calls**: Axios, FastApi
 - **Containerization**: Docker, Docker Compose
-- **RL Agents**: Pytorch
+- **DQN Agent**: Pytorch

 ## Installation and Running the Application